 After dinner I went on a solo walk down the beach in the sunset for some alone time.
 I stopped for a minute and looked at the King Penguins, but then quickly moved on thinking “whatever, I’ll see loads of those in Antarctica.”
 I learned to my amusement later that “King Penguins don’t actually live in Antarctica…”

 Another 4am start.
 We finished a flock in the same field and then moved deeper into the farm.
-Memories from this day are: large granite erratics, old wooden bridges, pummelling rain, and chasing escapee lambs at full sprint through thick scrub bush with the help of all the dogs.
+Memories from this day are: large granite erratics, old wooden bridges, pummelling rain, and chasing escapee lambs at full sprint with wet clinging pants through thick scrub bush with the help of all the dogs.
 The weirdest part was having the rain clear off and getting a sunburn an hour later.

 I fell asleep on the couch at 6pm, then transitioned to a sleeping bag four hours later.